To inquire about this program:

 Those applicants recommended for additional consideration will be invited to complete the following assessments at the Cedar Bluff Campus in Knoxville, TN:

 The Admissions Committee will review all available data and forward a final recommendation for, or denial of, admission to the applicant.
 The decision of the Admissions Committee is final.
 Upon notice of acceptance, applicants will work with an assigned faculty member to complete a program of study appropriate to the degree program and concentration(s) she or he has selected.
 Sample program of studies plans are posted and available for review on the School of Education website (www.lmunet.edu/education.)
 Admitted applicants will be required to attend a program orientation before beginning their work in the program.
 Failure to do so may result in a deferred enrollment or re-assessment of the admittance decision.

 Applicants may be admitted to the doctoral program on a provisional basis.
 In this case, the admissions committee has determined that the admissions package is missing one or more of the required documents (i.e., GRE scores; transcripts; writing sample; etc.).
 In order to move from provisional to full graduate status, the then candidate must ensure that the admissions committee has access to all materials that are required for it to make an informed decision regarding program admission.
 Candidates admitted on a provisional basis must work to obtain full graduate status by the end of the second term of their program of studies.

 Candidates entering with a provisional status often do so as a result of not having completed the Graduate Record Examination.
-To assist candidates in their preparation for this examination, LMU has developed a collection of GRE study materials and will facilitate and support study groups.
+To assist candidates in their preparation for this examination, LMU has a collection of GRE study materials in the LMU Cedar Bluff library available as a resource.

 If a candidate on provisional status due to the absence of GRE scores completes the examination but fails to obtain scores that meet the program’s required level of performance, he or she will be placed on conditional admittance and subject to the assessment process in place for an admission of this type.